Guantanamo prisoner's lawyer questions if CIA is monitoring conversations

 Nashiri is accused of directing suicide bombers to ram a boat full of explosives into the hull of the USS Cole off Yemen in 2000, causing a blast that killed 17 sailors and wounded dozens more.
 He could be executed if convicted of charges that include murder, attempted murder and conspiring with al Qaeda.

-Pohl said interfering in the attorney-client relationship would be "a serious matter generally deserving serious remedies" but that the defense had merely raised suspicions without offering any proof of a breach.
+Pohl said interfering in the attorney-client relationship would be "a serious matter generally deserving serious remedies" but that the defence had merely raised suspicions without offering any proof of a breach.

 The issue arose after a bombshell revelation last week in another case in the war crimes tribunal at the Guantanamo Bay U.S. Naval Base in Cuba.
 Someone outside the courtroom briefly cut the closed-circuit feed that provides sound and video to public viewing areas during a pretrial hearing for five prisoners accused of plotting the September 11, 2001, hijacked plane attacks.